HavierHeng/CCIoT_Fridge/fridge-magnet/README.md

 The fridge magnet is to take in recordings of the user voice on a button press, and then store it into SD Card.
 It will then send the file to a S3 Bucket.
 The fridge magnet also subscribes to a MQTT channel for URL for MP3 of Text to Speech wav files.

+# Hardware
+Board used is an ESP32-S3.
+To flash it, plug into the port labelled COM or UART (not the USB port as that is for USB slave purposes).

 # Firmware and Pinouts

 ## GPIO Button